Limitations imposed by complementarity: Preliminaries

-Observation 1 is equivalent to the usual notion of complementarity for the Mach-Zender interferometer \cite{bosyk} expressed by the duality relation (\ref{dualrel}).
-It is also equivalent to Larsen-Luis complementarity relations \cite{luis1} and bounds given by entropic uncertainty relations \cite{eur}.
+Observation 1 implies the usual notion of complementarity for the Mach-Zender interferometer \cite{dstheo1,dstheo2,bosyk} expressed by the duality relation (\ref{dualrel}).
+It is also equivalent to Larsen-Luis complementarity relations \cite{larsen,luis1} and bounds given by entropic uncertainty relations \cite{eur1,eur2,eur3}.
 Moreover, it is noteworthy that the preparations respecting the PC correspond to the Bloch ball of preparations described by quantum theory.
+In comparison to the original work \cite{dstheo2}, which relies on the positivity of a density matrix - and hence on the postulates of quantum theory - to reach the bound (\ref{bound}) and consequently the duality relation (\ref{dualrel}), our formulation does not fully rely on quantum theory, but only on the PC, presenting thus a slight conceptual advantage.

 It is clear that a violation of (\ref{bound}) could lead to negative or greater than one values for (\ref{blochprob}) for some directions of measurement, so we need to justify how to properly handle this situation.
-It is easy to see that many directions of measurement give true values of probabilities (\ref{blochprob}): it is just a matter of having $|\mathbf{r}\cdot\mathbf{\hat{n}}|\leq 1$.
-When this condition is satisfied, there are no inconsistencies in the formulation.
-For simplicity, we will not consider the results of measurements in the problematic directions with $|\mathbf{r}\cdot\mathbf{\hat{n}}|> 1$.
-The main reason is that it is not necessary - three non-colinear measurements of $\sigma_{\mathbf{\hat{n}}}$ in allowed directions $\mathbf{\hat{n}}$ are enough to determine the Bloch vector $\mathbf{r}$, without violating any rule of probability theory.
-Moreover this last situation refers more to an empirical question than a theoretical one \cite{note6}.
+It is easy to see that the directions of measurement satisfying $|\mathbf{r}\cdot\mathbf{\hat{n}}|\leq 1$ give true values of probabilities (\ref{blochprob}).
+For directions in which $|\mathbf{r}\cdot\mathbf{\hat{n}}|> 1$, we need to specify a rule for the probabilities of the outcomes.
+There are many possible rules one could adopt -- for simplicity and for reasons that are explained later in the text, in what follows we assume that in directions satisfying $|\mathbf{r}\cdot\mathbf{\hat{n}}|> 1$ measurements occur randomly with maximal uncertainty, i.e., with probability $1/2$.
+This displays the form of measurement-contextuality for preparations seen in quantum theory, in the sense of \cite{spekkens3,spekkens2,blasiak2}, since different preparations define different sets of allowed measurements.